basarevych/injectt/README.md

 # Injectt

-Dependency Injection for Node and the browser
+Straightforward Dependency Injection for Node and the browser

 ```sh
 npm install injectt